learnk8s/knote-js/01_writing_a_note_taking_app.md

 The form for creating notes is defined in the `index.pug` template.

-Note that it handles both the creation of notes and uploading of pictures.
+Note that it handles both the creation of notes and the uploading of pictures.

 You should use [Multer](https://github.com/expressjs/multer), a middleware for multi-part form data, to handle the uploaded data.